by Jason Wasserman MD PhD FRCPC

 Lymph nodes from the neck are sometimes removed at the same time as the thyroid in a procedure called a neck dissection.
 The lymph nodes removed usually come from different areas of the neck and each area is called a level.
 The levels in the neck are numbered 1 through 7.
 Your pathology report will often describe how many lymph nodes were seen in each level sent for examination.
 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.

 The pathologic stage for widely invasive follicular thyroid carcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.
 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and a worse prognosis.
+In general, a higher number means a more advanced disease and a worse prognosis.

 Widely invasive follicular thyroid carcinoma is given a tumour stage between 1 and 4 based on the size of the tumour and the presence of cancer cells outside of the thyroid.